hellohaptik/multi-task-NLP/README.md

 ## Quickstart Guide

-A quick guide to show how a single model can be trained for multiple NLI tasks in just 3 simple steps and with **no requirement to code!!**
+A quick guide to show how a model can be trained for single/multiple NLU tasks in just 3 simple steps and with **no requirement to code!!**

 Follow these 3 simple steps to train your multi-task model!